 - DON’T clear snow away from the path where the fence is going.
 We know you mean well, but when you push the snow away from the ground it will cause the ground to freeze, become icy, and make it harder for us to dig in that area.
 Leave that natural insulation where it is so our guys don’t have to dig through ice and frozen ground.

 - DO clear snow away from any utility marks.
 If these aren’t made clear and visible, the crew cannot see where they need to avoid digging, putting the utility lines in jeopardy.

 - DO let us make the call.
 If the weather is in a condition that will compromise the safety of the crew, or the integrity of your fence, we will call you and postpone.

 - DO trust your fence company!
 We want your fence to have great quality and to last for years to come!
 We would not put those goals in jeopardy by installing your fence when the weather might compromise it!

 There is no need to wait until the spring and summer months (when your schedule probably gets extremely busy) before trying to take the time to get a fence installed.
-Give Frederick Fence a call today!
+Give Frederick Fence a call or request a quote today!
 You’ll be glad you did.